 How have religious traditions such as Buddhism, Judaism, Christianity and Islam influenced people’s relation to the world, their social interactions, and their ideas about human dignity, sexuality, peace and social justice?
 Why do religious images, buildings, clothes, and everyday practices often provoke fierce debates or even violent conflicts?
 How can we understand that religion doesn’t disappear in modern societies, but seems to be increasingly vibrant and politically influential on a global scale?
 And how does the transnational character of many religions feature in current social and political challenges such as migration, economic inequalities, or even climate change?

-Since religion is part and parcel of all cultures in past and present, the Religious Studiestrack can be combined with many other tracks, such as History, Philosophy, Politics, Arts, and Cultural Anthropology.
-There are also Religious Studies alumni from Utrecht University who now work in the financial sector (who specialized on Islamic Banking), in law (who benefit from the understanding of diversity and discussions about religious law systems), and other areas of society and academia.
+Since religion is part and parcel of all cultures in past and present, the Religious Studies track can be combined with many other tracks, such as History, Philosophy, Political Science, Arts, and Cultural Anthropology.
+There are also Religious Studies alumni from Utrecht University who now work in the financial sector (who specialized on Islamic banking), in law (who benefit from the understanding of diversity and discussions about religious law systems), and other areas of society and academia.

-A liberal arts curriculum provides an outstanding basis for further study of religion in its various dimensions.
-We prepare our students so that they can enter a MA program in Religious Studies at leading universities.
+A Liberal Arts and Sciences curriculum provides an outstanding basis for further study of religion in its various dimensions.
+We prepare our students so that they can enter a Master's programme in Religious Studies at leading universities.

-The admission requirements of the MA program Religions in Contemporary Societies at Utrecht University and many master's programs at universities e.g. in the UK and the USA will allow students who have followed the four courses of the Religious Studies track to directly enter the program.
+The admission requirements of the Master's programme Religions in Contemporary Societies at Utrecht University and many Master's programmes at universities in the United Kingdom and the United States will allow students who have followed the four courses of the Religious Studies track to directly enter the programme.
 Other relevant courses (including off-campus courses) will strengthen the position of the student in competitive application procedures.

-Supporting disciplines for prospective MA programs in Religious Studies include amongst others: Anthropology, History, Philosophy, Social Sciences.
+Supporting disciplines for prospective Master's programmes in Religious Studies include amongst others: Anthropology, History, Philosophy and Social Sciences.

 UCHUMREL12: Introduction to Religious Studies